-This course is an extension of Agriculture 11.
+• This course is an extension of Agriculture 11.
 Students will be given greater responsibility in managing aspects of the SSS Greenhouse and the SSS Farm.
 They will be included in crop planning, managing sales of produce, and spend time learning about current global issues in the world of agriculture and food production.
 As in Agriculture 11, a large component of this class will be learning through hands-on methods that complement the theory learned in class.

-SC-AGRICULTURE 12/UFV (DOUBLE BLOCK)
+SC-AGRICULTURE 12/SPECIALIZED SCIENCE 12 (DOUBLE BLOCK)

-• This course will be offered over both morning blocks for the entire semester, allowing students to complete 2 grade 12 courses and a first year UFV Agriculture course (subject to approval).
+This course will be offered over both morning blocks for the entire semester, allowing students to complete 2 grade 12 courses and a first year UFV Agriculture course (subject to approval).
 This course is created for students who have a passion for agriculture and who have excelled in Ag 11 or the summer agriculture program.
 Students will spend a large component of their time at the SSS Farm planning, implementing and managing crops and working on the CSA program offered by the Ag program.
 Students will do a project that coincides with their passions in agriculture in either: pest management, crop planning, or the business of agriculture.
-There is also an opportunity to partner with UFV to give students a head-start in their post-secondary agriculture education.
-Tuition costs for UFV are incurred by the student.

-SC -APPLIED BIOLOGY (DOUBLE BLOCK- BIOLOGY 11/ENVIRONMENTAL SCIENCE 11)
+SC-APPLIED BIOLOGY (DOUBLE BLOCK- BIOLOGY 11/ENVIRONMENTAL SCIENCE 11)

-- This is a back to back course of Biology 11 and Environmental Science 11, earning 8 graduation credits upon completion.
+- This is a back-to-back course of Biology 11 and Environmental Science 11, earning 8 graduation credits upon completion.
 We will explore all of the organisms on the planet, how they interact and how humans impact them changing the world around us.
-The hands on component of the course includes dissections, sustainable agriculture and forestry applications such as Integrated Pest Management. - This course can act as a prerequisite to both Biology 12 and Environmental Studies 12
+The hands-on component of the course includes dissections, sustainable agriculture and forestry applications such as Integrated Pest Management. - This course can act as a prerequisite to both Biology 12 and Environmental Studies 12